Nyanyan/ShallowCubeA/README.md

 There are two previous researches, [Finding Optimal Solutions to Rubik's Cube Using Pattern Databases](https://www.semanticscholar.org/paper/Finding-Optimal-Solutions-to-Rubik%27s-Cube-Using-Korf/e6ab7d5d5d38a659fd2ffa53d72ab67e6abc61af) and [Solving the Rubik's Cube with Deep Reinforcement Learning and Search](http://deepcube.igb.uci.edu/static/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf).
 Both require high-spec computers.

 This algorithm, ShallowCubeA algorithm, can be run in your computers.

-This algorithm also uses a trained neural network for A*'s heuristic function.
+This algorithm uses a trained neural network for A*'s heuristic function.